aarohidk/aarohidk.github.io/_portfolio/D.md

 •	Led diverse research, including surveys, data analysis, and a thorough hyperbaric medicine literature review in collaboration with medical experts.

-• Policy proposal to update diving regulations to include underwater noise exposure.
+• Policy proposal to update diving regulations to include underwater noise exposure as a hazard.